isamu-isozaki/teamai_test/hiring/interviewing/panel/index.html.md

-When a candidate gets the opportunity to interview with more than one member of the hiring team at once, this is called a _panel_ interview (as they speak with a panel of interviewers).
+When a candidate gets the opportunity to interview with more than one member of the hiring team at once, this is called a _panel_ interview (as they speak with a panel of interviewers/index.html.md).
 For candidates, this can be a benefit as they get to meet with more members of the team in a shorter time frame, which means they spend less time scheduling and attending interviews.
 For interviewers, this means that they get to work together to learn more about a candidate and can